 I am so good at this job.

 Toot checks on me.
-She pats me on my casing.
+She pats me on top of my monitor.
+She calls it my noggin.
 She brought me a donut once.
 I don’t have real mouth or digestive organs but I know it means I am her favorite.

 Best.
 Assignment.
 Ever.